MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-view-in-fabric.md

 Microsoft Dataverse direct link to Microsoft Fabric enables organizations to extend their Power Apps and Dynamics 365 enterprise applications, and business processes into Fabric.
 The **Link to Microsoft Fabric** feature built into Power Apps makes all your Dynamics 365 and Power Apps data available in Microsoft OneLake, the built-in data lake for Microsoft Fabric.

-- No need to export data, build ETL pipelines, or use third-party integration tools.
+- No need to export data, build ETL pipelines, or use our partner integration tools.
 - With shortcuts from Dataverse directly into OneLake, your data stays in Dataverse while authorized users get to work with data in Fabric.
 - Link data from all Dynamics 365 apps, including Dynamics 365 Finance and Operations apps.
 - Build Power Apps and automations to drive action from insights in OneLake.